 - Composting: If you have a compost pile, adding used vegetable oil to the pile can help.
 Adding small amounts of used vegetable oil will feed the worms that help with the composting process.
 Make sure you only use vegetable oil because animal-based oils will attract nuisance animals and cause pathogens to form.

 - Animal feed: Used cooking oil can be used as animal feed in a number of different ways.
 You can drizzle some used oil on the food for your dog or cat which will improve the taste for them and keep their coats shiny.
 You can also mix some oil in with the bird seed in your bird feeder.

-- Biodiesel fuel: Used cooking oil can be used to produce biodiesel fuel once it has been processed.
-There are kits available that can help you convert used cooking oil into biodiesel fuel, but this is best done by professionals who can process the oil for biodiesel production.
+- Renewable diesel: Used cooking oil can be used to produce renewable fuels including renewable diesel once it has been processed.
+This is typically best done by professionals who can process the oil for renewable fuel production.